 A Little more Sex, Lies and Protein

-A while back, I posted an article; Sex, Lies and Protein Intake – this article identified how the health care community has mislead and totally confused people about their dietary protein requirements.
+A while back, I posted an article; Sex, Lies and Protein Intake – this article identified how the healthcare community has misled and totally confused people about their dietary protein requirements.

 Protein metabolism experts now grudgingly admit that the research used to base current protein recommendations upon, is seriously flawed.